 Take Your Time

 For a love letter that doesn’t feel trivial or forced, Keehn suggests going slow and piecing it together a bit at a time.
 “The vast majority of us want to rush through something when it feels awkward or outside of our comfort zone,” she says, “but when you think about it, just about everything we do, even really big things, are done in small steps…”

 Pick a Personalized Medium

-Yay, you’ve written the contents of your letter!
+Yay, you’ve written the content of your letter!
 A fun and, often overlooked, component of the letter itself, is what you write it on.
 “Let yourself have fun!”
 Keehn says, “The love letter doesn’t have to be on a fancy piece of stationary to be special.”

-As for a few example ideas?
 If your partner is a teacher, consider writing the letter on notebook paper and hiding it in their binder.
 Or maybe a chef?
 Create a “menu” front page that opens up to the letter inside.
 The possibilities are, truly, endless.

 Iconic Love Letter Examples

 To leave you feeling inspired, we’ve rounded up some of the most iconic love letters of all time.

 Johnny Cash to his wife June: